cdot/SVGcut/DEVELOPING.md

 Focusing now on operations, the next stage in the pipeline is toolpath generation.
-This applies the selection operation (such as `AnnularPocket`) to the paths to generate the actual tool paths.
-Some operations (such as `Perforate`) will also generate Z coordinates at this stage, but most are still 2D.
+This applies the selection operation (such as `AnnularPocket`) to the paths to generate the actual tool paths, splitting them over holding tabs and assigning target Z coordinates as appropriate.
 Tool paths are saved in the `OperationViewModel` as `toolPaths`.

 The last step is Gcode generation.
-This processes all the enabled operations, taking each tool path in turn and (if appropriate) splitting it over the holding tabs, assigning Z coordinates where they haven't been computed during toolpath generation.
 The paths are then processed sequentially, with each path being cut in pass-depth passes until the target Z for each segment of the path is reached.

-The Gcode is re-read to generate the simulation.
+The Gcode is then re-read to generate the simulation.

 ## Units
 There are four coordinate systems to understand.